 Known Unto God by Suzie Hanna 2016 3 mins 24 secs

 This animated collaboration with NZ poet laureate, Bill Manhire, is one of a series of works that endeavour to understand the incomprehensible; exploring contemporary events while also contemplating the First World War.

 Words by Martin Sercombe and Gus Simonovic 9 mins 2019

 Two poems by Simonovic challenge our familiar perceptions of the words and objects which surround us.
 Sercombe undertakes a parallel, visual exploration of a domestic environment, using a macro lens.
 The electro-acoustic soundtrack by Yota Kobayashi and others builds a rich atmosphere of suggested off screen activity, drawing us into imaginary worlds beyond the camera frame.

-Lyrical Visions V Programme
+Lyrical Visions V: Selections from the Full Programme

 Sonambulo/The Sleepwalker by Theodore Ushev 4 mins 22 secs

 Theodore Ushev transforms Romance Sonambulo by Federico García Lorca into a surrealist-inspired exploration of a sleepwalker’s dreams in his short “Sonambulo/The Sleepwalker.”
 In translating the poem to pictures, Ushev drew heavily upon Joan Miró, for his signature biomorphic forms, geometric shapes, and semi-abstracted objects.

 Ice on the Water Charles Olson 5 mins 22 secs (Premiere)

 New Zealander Charles Olson animated this song by Lyttelton based composer Mykl O’Dempsey.
 “I found my own personal interpretation of Mykl’s song, a particular melancholy of a solitary but apparently happy man who loves, or dreams of, ice-skating but is unable to connect with his deeper self.”
 Charles Olson.